R v Wallace: Church of England's intervention

-No sooner had Wallace been sentenced to death, than public opinion started to swing in his favour.
-In a unique act, the Church of England offered special prayers - "intercessions extraordinary" at Liverpool Cathedral.
+After Wallace been sentenced to death, public opinion started to swing in his favour.
+The Church of England offered special prayers – "intercessions extraordinary" at Liverpool Cathedral.

-You shall pray for them that are set by God's mercy to secure the administration of true justice in our land.
-Particularly...you shall pray for His Majesty's Judges of Appeal, that they may be guided in true judgement...
-And you shall pray for the people of this County Palatinate, that their confidence in the fair dealings of their fellow-man may be restored...
-Finally, you shall pray for all who await the judgement of their fellow-man, and commit them to the perfect justice of Almighty God.

 Court of Appeal

-The prospects for Wallace's appeal were not good, however.
-Never before had the Court of Criminal Appeal overturned a conviction in a capital case on the grounds that the verdict was "unreasonable, or cannot be supported having regard to the evidence", and those were the only realistic grounds of appeal available to Wallace.
+The prospects for Wallace's appeal were not good, because the Court of Criminal Appeal had never overturned a conviction in a capital case on the grounds that the verdict was "unreasonable, or cannot be supported having regard to the evidence", and those were the only grounds of appeal available.

-The Appeal was heard on 18 May and 19 May 1931 at the Royal Courts of Justice, Strand, London by Lord Chief Justice Hewart, sitting with Mr Justice Hawke and Mr Justice Branson.
+The appeal was heard on 18 May and 19 May 1931 at the Royal Courts of Justice, Strand, London by Lord Chief Justice Hewart, sitting with Mr Justice Hawke and Mr Justice Branson.